transition metals header image

 Chemistry only

-The main part of the periodic table is shown below.
+The main part of the periodic table is shown in the image below.
 The centre part (coloured red) contains the transition metals.
 If you were to ask most people to describe a metal the chances are they would be describing one of the transition metals; probably silver, gold or iron.
 The transition metals have the properties most people associate with a metal.

 When compared to the alkali metals in group 1 of the periodic table the transition metals are: